Workplace Investigations

 This briefing forms part of the Workplace Investigations stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Why the decision matters
+Why the decision matters and how this article helps

 Whether to handle a workplace investigation internally or appoint an external investigator is one of the most consequential decisions in complaints handling.
 The choice shapes how the matter is perceived by participants, how robust the process is to later challenge, and how much organisational capacity is consumed in delivering it.
+This article sets out the practical factors employers should weigh — independence, conflict of interest, seniority, complexity, sensitivity, credibility — and how each connects to the broader handling process described in managing workplace complaints through a fair and structured process.

 Independence, scope and terms of reference

 Terms of reference should also address practical matters: timelines, access to documents and witnesses, interaction with other processes such as workers' compensation or police involvement, and how findings will be communicated to participants.
+The terms should be capable of being shared with participants in summary form so they understand the process they are being asked to engage with.

 Procedural fairness and evidence handling

 Procedural fairness obligations apply to external investigations in the same way as internal ones.
 Respondents are entitled to know the substance of allegations and to have a genuine opportunity to respond.
 Witnesses are entitled to support arrangements and clarity about how their evidence will be used.
+The employer retains responsibility for these obligations regardless of whether the work is delivered externally.

 Evidence handling — interview notes, document collection, contemporaneous records — should be disciplined throughout.
 The investigator's report is only as defensible as the evidence record that supports it.
+Where this discipline has not been part of the engagement scope, it is rarely retrofitted successfully.

 Reporting, findings and post-investigation steps